 From time to time selected key eligible executives and senior managers of Infratil and certain of its subsidiaries are invited to participate in the Infratil Executive Redeemable Share Scheme ('Executive Scheme') to acquire Executive Redeemable Shares ('Executive Shares').
 The Executive Shares have certain rights and conditions and cannot be traded and do not convert to ordinary shares until those conditions have been met.
 The Executive Shares confer no rights to receive dividends or other distributions or to vote.
 Executive Shares may be issued which will convert to ordinary shares after three years (other than in defined circumstances) provided that the issue price has been fully paid and vesting conditions have been met.
 The vesting conditions include share performance hurdles with minimum future share price targets which need to be achieved over the specified period.
 The number of shares that "vest" (or LTI bonus paid) is based on the share price performance over the relevant period of the Infratil ordinary shares.
-If the executive is still employed by the Group at the end of the specified period, provided the share performance hurdles are met the employee receives a long term incentive bonus ('LTI') which must be used to repay the outstanding issue price of the Executive Shares and the Executive Shares are then converted to fully paid ordinary shares of Infratil.
+If the executive is still employed by the Group at the end of the specified period, provided the share performance hurdles are met the executive receives a long term incentive bonus ('LTI') which must be used to repay the outstanding issue price of the Executive Shares and the Executive Shares are then converted to fully paid ordinary shares of Infratil.

-528,000 Infratil Executive Redeemable Shares were granted at a price of \$3.3107 on 17 June 2016 (no new shares were issued in the prior year), at the volume weighted average market price over the 20 business days immediately preceding the date on which the shares were issued to each executive.
+No new Infratil Executive Redeemable Shares were granted during the current year.
+On 17 June 2016, 528,000 Infratil Executive Redeemable Shares were granted at a price of \$3.3107, the volume weighted average market price over the 20 business days immediately preceding the date on which the shares were issued to each executive.
 One cent per Executive Share was paid up in cash by the executive with the balance of the issue price payable when the executive becomes eligible to receive the long term incentive bonus.

+The Determination Date for the 2014 Scheme was 23 December 2017.
+The performance hurdles for the 2014 Scheme were not met and, accordingly, the shares did not vest.
 On 17 December 2016, the 2013 Executive Scheme matured having met certain share performance thresholds.
 Pursuant to this and the Trust Deed, the Company converted 237,521 Executive Shares into Infratil Ordinary Shares on 22 December 2016.
-On 11 December 2015, the 2012 Executive Scheme matured having met certain share performance thresholds.
-Pursuant to this and the Trust Deed, the Company converted 318,386 Executive Shares into Infratil Ordinary Shares on 15 January 2016.